 The notice must be provided within 30 days of the sale, transfer, or assignment, and must include information about the new creditor, the date of transfer, how to reach a party having authority to act on behalf of the new creditor, and recordation of the debt.

 Under RESPA, your present loan servicer is required to notify you in writing of the assignment, sale, or transfer of servicing rights at least 15 days before the effective date of the transfer.
-The new servicer or holder of your loan must also send you this notice no later than 15 days after the effective date.
+The new servicer or holder of your mortgage must also send you this notice no later than 15 days after the effective date.
 The note of transfer must include the following information:

 The effective date of the transfer, the date your current servicer will stop accepting payments and the date the new servicer will begin accepting them.